aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/reflectioneffect/_index.md

 ```

-the direction of the alpha gradient ramp relative to the shape itself.
+Gets the direction of the alpha gradient ramp relative to the shape itself.

 **Returns:**
 double